Skip to main content

 Picture courtesy: Cambridge University

 Not surprisingly at all, the image of Simpson to the native Indian freedom fighters was that of a cruel and torturous man.
 He was well known for his innovative interrogations of inmates of the freedom movement and was hence a clear target for the revolutionaries.
-Although the British tried in vain to prove that Simpson was not the original target and he was misidentified, Benoy Krishna Bose’s own statement and letters from Dinesh said otherwise.
+Although the British tried in vain to prove that Simpson was not the original target and that he was misidentified, Benoy Krishna Bose’s own statement and letters from Dinesh said otherwise.
 He accepted in court proceedings that their target was indeed Simpson and they had succeeded in their agenda.
 Another rumour spread by the British Media was that the man who died wasn’t Simpson.
 This rumour too was deemed wrong when the widow and son of the deceased were presented before the Judiciary to identify the body.

 Crown Police archive images of the men as they were found.

-Aftermath:
+• Aftermath:

-Dinesh Gupta, the only survivor of the mission, was jailed and trailed by the British Government for the assassination of N.S.
+Dinesh Gupta, the only survivor of the mission, was jailed and tried by the British Government for the assassination of N.S.
 Simpson as well as for making an attempt to kill himself.
 He was executed on orders of Judge R.R.
 Gerlick (often pronounced Galik) on the 7th of July, 1931; seven months after his trial began.
-It is said that Dinesh was given a high dose of drugs to numb his senses the day before the hanging however he remained very much in his senses till his last breath.
-His body was not handed over to his family or fellow revolutionaries and was burnt inside the premises of Alipore Jail under security after he was hanged and a post-mortem was conducted.
+It is said that Dinesh was given a high dose of drugs to numb his senses the day before the hanging; however, he remained very much in his senses till his last breath.
+His body was not handed over to his family or fellow revolutionaries and was burnt inside the premises of Alipore Jail under security after he was hanged, and a post-mortem was conducted.
 His ashes were then dispersed in the Tully Nallah that was beside the jail premises.

-Dinesh Gupta’s hanging was not however an end to this incident.
-Barely twenty days later when the Judge was hearing a case in the Alipore Court, Calcutta, a young man named Bimal Dasgupta was called to the witness box.
+Dinesh Gupta’s hanging was not, however, an end to this incident.
+Barely twenty days later, when the Judge was hearing a case in the Alipore Court, Calcutta, a young man named Bimal Dasgupta was called to the witness box.
 Clad in a simple white dhoti kurta, this young man, barely twenty-two then, had made his way to the witness box.
-Before the police presence in the courtroom could react he had jumped out of the wooden fence, onto the table of the Judge and emptied his gun into the Judge’s chest.
-He died on spot.
+Before the police presence in the courtroom could react, he had jumped out of the wooden fence, onto the table of the Judge and emptied his gun into the Judge’s chest.
+He died on the spot.
 When the police came to capture him, this young man consumed Potassium cyanide and died before the angry Guard Sergeant shot him.
-In the pocket of his Kurta was a note addressed to the judge saying “Your death is your reward for hanging Dinesh Gupta.”
+In the pocket of his Kurta was a note addressed to the judge saying, “Your death is your reward for hanging Dinesh Gupta.”
 Further investigations into the matter led to the identification of the man as Kanailal Bhattacharya of the Bengal Volunteers.
-Born in 1909, at Majilpur, he was the son of Nagendranath Bhattacharya and was involved with the freedom movement at Medinipur alongside Dinesh Gupta.
-He was also a fugitive identified for his involvement in the murder of District Magistrate Peddy under the guidance of Dinesh Gupta.
-However, official records were forced to show him as Bimal Dasgupta since his widowed mother bravely refused to identify his body as Kanailal, prompting the British to keep his file open.

-Today, while roads are named after Kanailal Bhattacharya, on the famous Dalhousie Square renamed the Binay Badal Dinesh Bagh, stands the statue of these three men who fearlessly entered the British secretariat and engraved their names in the history of India’s struggle for freedom with their blood.
+Today, while roads are named after Kanailal Bhattacharya, on the famous Dalhousie Square, renamed the Binay Badal Dinesh Bagh, stands the statue of these three men who fearlessly entered the British secretariat and engraved their names in the history of India’s struggle for freedom with their blood.

 Bibliography: